1983–84 South-West Indian Ocean cyclone season: Intense Tropical Cyclone Andry

 On December 5, an area of convection persisted between Agaléga and Diego Garcia, which corresponded to a satellite-derived Dvorak rating of T2.0; on this basis, MFR assessed the system as a tropical disturbance, and later that day, JTWC also initiated advisories.
 The Réunion Meteorological Service named the system Andry.
 On December 7, the storm intensified into a tropical cyclone, the same day that the JTWC upgraded Andry to the equivalent of a minimal hurricane.
 After having moved to the west, the cyclone turned more to the west-southwest, and while doing so it passed just south of the Agaléga islands, producing wind gusts of 174 km/h.
 The storm damaged or destroyed every house on the island, leaving the 350 residents without power, food, water, or shelter.
 Andry also downed most of the coconut trees on the island, which was the source of employment for most residents.
 High waves flooded wells and contaminated the water supply.
 The cyclone injured 30 people, and killed one.
-The Mauritius government later evacuated residents to structures that were not destroyed.
+The Mauritian government later evacuated residents to structures that were not destroyed.
 Following the storm, various countries donated to the country to assist, including France who sent crews from Réunion to set up shelter and provide care for the residents.
 The island was largely rebuilt after about two years.

 Cyclone Andry reached peak winds of December 9, when MFR estimated winds of 170 km/h.
 The next day, JTWC estimated 1 minute winds of 240 km/h.
 Around that time, Andry was passing just north of the northernmost tip of Madagascar at Diego-Suarez, where the storm produced wind gusts of 250 km/h.
 The cyclone weakened while curving to the southwest and later to the south, making landfall on western Madagascar near Majunga with wind gusts of 198 km/h.
 While over land and turning to the southeast, Andry rapidly weakened into a tropical depression, which later passed near the capital Antananarivo.
 The storm emerged back into the Indian Ocean on December 14, by which time the system was disorganized.
 That day, MFR estimated that Andry dissipated, although the JTWC assessed that the system re-intensified slightly and turned sharply southwestward before dissipating over Madagascar on December 16.